jay5598/WHSTechNotes/journal.md

 I often use my phone and play the game.
 The technology entertained me when I'm bored so I play games or watch videos.
 # March 18, 2025
 Make a Flappy game
+# March 24, 2025
+March Madness has advanced technologies so it can play out better on any device.